Cybug-404/Task_1/README.md

-# Task 1 – Nmap Scanning
+# Task 1 – Nmap TCP SYN Scan

 ## 🔍 Objective
 Learn to discover open ports on devices in your local network to understand network exposure.